Fairytale Forest

 The Fairytale Forest (Sprookjesbos in Dutch) is a 15 acre wooded section of the amusement park Efteling in the Netherlands, where a number of well-known fairy tales and fairy tale figures are depicted by animatronics and buildings.
 Most of the figures are inspired by the Brothers Grimm, Hans Christian Andersen, and Charles Perrault.

 History

 Concept and building

 The Fairytale Forest was founded on the work of R.J.Th. van der Heijden, Peter Reijnders and Anton Pieck.
-Van der Heijden conceived of the idea in the 1950s to boost tourism.
-He asked his brother-in-law Peter Reijnders, a filmmaker and amateur inventor from Eindhoven, to recreate a fairy tale theme park Reijnders built.
+Van der Heijden conceived the idea in the 1950s to boost tourism.
+He asked his brother-in-law Peter Reijnders, a filmmaker and amateur inventor from Eindhoven, to recreate a fairy tale theme park that Reijnders had built.
 Reijnders chose artist Anton Pieck, whose visual style had been inspired by Arthur Rackham and Edmund Dulac, to add the artistic elements.

 The first scenes

 It took roughly two years to develop and build the first ten fairy tales: The Chinese Nightingale, The Naughty Princess, Sleeping Beauty, The Gnome Village, "Number One" (referring to the toilets), The Frog Prince, The Magic Clock, Mother Holle, Snow White and The Six Servants.